intervalue/intervalue-lightnode-3.0-testnet/README.md

-InterValue’s light node is a wallet for storage and transfer of decentralized value.
+InterValue-3.0-testnet’s light node is a wallet for storage and transfer of decentralized value.
 See http://www.inve.one/.

 ## Binary Downloads